-Fee CAN$ 445 for home-study course (free shipping to Canada; other countries US$ 445 plus $ 65 shipping) with text: Gemmology by Peter Read and DVD.
+Fee CAN$ 445 for home-study course (free shipping to Canada; other countries US$ 445 plus Can$ 65 shipping) with text-book Gemmology by Peter Read.

 The course contains 12 correspondence lessons with essay type questions.
 Comprehensive answer sheets will be provided to prepare for the written exam.

 Course Content: 1.
 Gemmology, the science of gem materials 2.
 Colour, lustre and sheen 3.
 Crystallography, the science of crystal structure 4.
 Hardness, fracture, cleavage and parting 5.
 Specific Gravity 6.
 Refractive Index and double refraction 7.
 The optics of polished gemstones 8.
 Absorption and emission spectra 9.
 Luminescent and electrical properties of gems 10.
 Organic gem materials and their simulants 11.
 Synthetic gemstones 12.
 Gemstone simulants

 Please note: Student must register even if tuition is paid by someone else

 The Canadian Institute of Gemmology has been approved by the Minister of Employment Workforce Development and Labour as an educational institution; Canadian students are entitled to a tuition tax credit under subsection 118.5(1(a)(ii) of the Income Tax Act (please use your receipt for your claim).

 PLEASE NOTE: Other countries additional Can$ 65 shipping charge will be applied